 Subtraction sign in excel is the dash (-) which is an arithmetic operator used after entering number 6 and enter another number after the dash (-), i.e. 4

 Press the Enter key to complete the formula.
-The answer 2 appears in cell D8.
+For example, answer 2 appears in cell D8.

 Example #2 – Subtraction with cell reference or address in the formula

-In the below-mentioned example, I have a number in cell “B16” & “C16”.
+In the below-mentioned example, I have a number in cells “B16” & “C16”.
 I need to create Subtract formula in cell “D16” to derive the difference between two cell references or numbers

 Type the equal sign “=” in the cell D16 to begin the formula, where you want to get the equation’s result